pwh124/open_chromatin/README.md

 Most data processed and used by code in this repo is deposited on Zenodo: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3253181.svg)](https://doi.org/10.5281/zenodo.3253181)

-Please contact me at phook2@jhmi.edu with any questions or comments.
+Please contact me at phook2 [at] jhmi.edu with any questions or comments.

 ## 09-04-2019